 One of the greatest benefits for incorporation is its limited liability against the shareholders.
 As mentioned above, any debt or liability against a specific shareholder remains separate from the corporation.
 Likewise, the inverse is similarly true.
 Any debt or liability against a company does not open the doors of shareholders’ assets to the creditor(s).
 The shareholder’s liability in any company debt or liability is limited to what the shareholder invested (unless there is fraud).
 In a sole proprietorship or general partnership, the owner(s) and/or general partners remain completely liable to any debt or liability placed against the business.
 If a business is unable to pay a debt, the creditor can attack the assets of an owner or partner until the debt is satisfied.
 In a company, a creditor can only attack to the extent the shareholder invested into the corporation (unless there is fraud).
 This allows the company to make business decisions without the risk of endangering the personal assets of its shareholders beyond what was invested.
 Risk is a necessary element to a successful business.
 Anything that minimizes the risk to investors makes the business more attractive, and so the limited liability of an incorporated business is quite valuable.

-Basic Corporate Administration Services include:
+Basic Corporate Administration Services provided by a Corporate Service Provider will typically include:

 - Maintaining the minute book of the company including but not limited to constitutional documents, regulatory licences & certificates, shareholder and board meeting minutes, resolutions, proxies and notices